chiayolin/chiayolin.github.io/content/posts/20170406-roc-constitutional-court-interpretation-no-509.md

 answer questions asked by entities that are not entitled to the power to investigate.
 Conducting an investigation without the police power endowed by the Constitution is unconstitutional.
-Furthermore, the allegation he made is protected by the freedom of speech and is guaranteed by A_rticle 11_ of the Constitution.
+Furthermore, the allegation he made is protected by the freedom of speech and is guaranteed by _Article 11_ of the Constitution.

 In the **[Constitutional Interpretation No. 509][ie]**（釋〔憲〕字第五〇九號）published in July 7th 2000, _Constitutional Court of Judicial Yuan_（司法院・憲法庭）reiterates